-Other resources such as wood, water, or berries would be locally affected by the proposed action and other projects described in Table W-1.
+Other resources such as wood, water, or berries would be locally affected by the proposed action and other projects described in appendix X-1.
 However, collection of these resources occurs across a wide area.
 The abundance of these other resources would not be significantly reduced or limited under the cumulative case.

-Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate but would be effectively mitigated.
-The mitigation measures in the SPOC would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
-Therefore, impacts on access would be negligible to minor.
+Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate, but would be effectively mitigated.
+The mitigation measures would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
+Therefore, impacts to access would be negligible to minor.

-U.2.3.2 Evaluation of the Availability of Other Lands for the Purpose Sought to be Achieved
+U.2.3.2 Evaluation of the availability of other lands for the purpose sought to be achieved